Nikita-200/NSF-HDR-Scientific-Modeling-out-of-distribution-Neural-Forecasting-Challenge/README.md

 GRU(input=C, hidden=1024, layers=2)  →  Linear(1024 → C)
 ```

 For multi-step inference, the future decoder inputs were constructed by **repeating the last known step** `T - 10` times.
 This is the core flaw: the model was effectively shown a flat, constant signal as context for all future steps, giving it no opportunity to leverage its own predictions.
-The result was a train loss of ~0.018 and val loss of ~0.020, but the actual test MSE on the leaderboard was an order of magnitude worse (~252,000 aggregate) because the inference procedure destroyed the temporal structure that the model had learned.

 ### What This Approach Does Differently